 While LinkedIn is the best platform for B2B, it is most effective when you use it as a platform to build relationships, rather than as a place to broadcast your sales material.

-Any ads and sales pitches in status updates will often be ignored by your connections and can, in some cases hurt how they see your brand.
+Blatant sales pitches in status updates will often be ignored by your connections and can, in some cases hurt how they see your brand.

-Focus on providing value and being the go to resource for your ideal clients, so that when they need someone who does what you do, you are the first person that comes to mind.
+Focus on providing value and being the go-to resource for your ideal clients, so that when they need someone who does what you do, you are the first person that comes to mind.

 Here are some examples of blatant sales related LinkedIn posts.